Event Series: Philosophy in Medical Education

-- Anthony Vincent Fernandes (Oxford) : “Teaching Phenomenology in Clinical Practice: A Conceptual Approach”
+- Anthony Vincent Fernandez (Kent) : “Teaching Phenomenology in Clinical Practice: A Conceptual Approach”

-Anthony Vincent Fernandes is a Postdoctoral Research Fellow in the Faculty of Philosophy at the University of Oxford.
+Anthony Vincent Fernandes is Assistant Professor in the Department of Philosophy at Kent State University.
 His current research concerns the challenges of applying phenomenology to domains for which it was not intended such as psychology, medicine, race and gender.

 - Samantha Gallivan (Imperial): “Using Phenomenologically Informed Qualitative Methods to Explore Surgical Practice”